Khyber Pass copy: Models

 The most commonly encountered Khyber Pass copies are of British military firearms, notably Martini–Henry, Martini–Enfield, and Lee–Enfield rifles, although AK-47 rifles, Webley Revolvers, Tokarev TT-33s, Colt M1911s and Browning Hi-Powers have also been encountered.
-In the United States, a Kalashnikov-style rifle composed of a mix of parts from various style AK rifles is sometimes referred to as a Khyber Pass AK because, like Khyber guns, they are unlike any rifle produced by a factory or issued by a regular military force.
-The typical example of a "Khyber Pass AK" is a stamped receiver AKM chambered for the 7.62×39mm cartridge, fitted with the triangular folding stock common to Russian AKS-74 rifles.
+In the United States, a Kalashnikov-style rifle composed of a mix of parts from various AK-style rifles is sometimes referred to as a Khyber Pass AK (PK-10) and copies of AK-103 (PK-21) because, like Khyber guns, they are unlike any rifle produced by a factory or issued by a regular military force.
+The typical example of a "Khyber Pass AK" is a stamped AKM receiver chambered for the 7.62×39mm cartridge, fitted with the triangular folding stock common to Russian AKS-74 rifles.

 The Khyber Pass gunsmiths first acquired examples of the various British service arms during nineteenth-century British military expeditions in the North-West Frontier, which they used to make copies.
-During World War II, some locally organised irregular forces were issued Khyber Pass-made rifles – partly for financial reasons and partly because there was concern the troops would steal their rifles and desert if issued higher-quality British or Indian manufactured rifles.
+During World War II, some locally organised irregular forces were issued Khyber Pass-made rifles – partly for financial reasons, and partly because there was concern that the troops would steal their rifles and desert if they were issued higher-quality British- or Indian-manufactured rifles.

-Some Khyber Pass copies such as this Martini Henry MK11 fell into the hands of the Taliban and were soon captured by opposing forces and sent home.
-Khyber pass gunsmiths go to great length to replicate firearms, down to minute details such as proof markings.
+Some Khyber Pass copies such as the Martini-Henry MK11 (pictured) fell into the hands of the Taliban, and were soon captured by opposing forces and sent home.
+Khyber Pass gunsmiths go to great lengths to replicate firearms, down to minute details such as proof markings.